cucumber/docs/content/overview.md

 ```

 Each example is a list of *steps* for Cucumber to work through.
 Cucumber verifies
-that the software conforms with the specification and generates a report indicating
+that the software conforms to the specification and generates a report indicating
 ✅ success or ❌ failure for each example.